geoffisdancing/galnotes/160601 Galvanize Lecture Notes.md

   10. XG Boost
       - For every given feature, keep only the percentiles of that feature, which greatly reduces the space over which the algorithm needs to decide where to split.
           - but you still keep all observations of the data.
-          - so you get computational speed gains to grow a gree
+          - so you get computational speed gains to grow a tree
       - This serves as a form of regularization, resulting in a slightly less complex model and less variance.